DanSavino/mkdocs-basic-setup/docs/reasons/reasons.md

 - **Easy to use**: MkDocs is easy to use and requires minimal setup.
 This allows team members to start creating documentation quickly, without needing to spend a lot of time on setup and configuration.

-- **Standardized documentation**:  MkDocs is used by many applications.
+- **Standard documentation**:  MkDocs is used by many applications.
 For example, FastApi, Starlett, MkDocs itself and its third-party extensions and plugins use the tool to create their documentation.

 Overall, MkDocs is a powerful tool that can help an analytics team to more easily create and maintain accurate, up-to-date documentation for their projects.
 It makes it easy to collaborate and organize documentation and also allows for easy previewing and version control.

-#
-# Basic setup

-For a basic setup step-by-step go to [Basic Mkdocs Setup](/docs/setup/setup.md)